litian96/FedProx/README.md

 ## References
-See our [FedProx](https://arxiv.org/abs/1812.06127)  manuscript for more details as well as all references.
+See our [FedProx](https://arxiv.org/abs/1812.06127)  paper for more details as well as all references.